-The following adverse reactions have been reported during postapproval use of zoledronic acid injection.
-Because these reports are from a population of uncertain size and are subject to confounding factors, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure Osteonecrosis of the Jaw Cases of osteonecrosis (primarily involving the jaws) have been reported predominantly in cancer patients treated with intravenous bisphosphonates including zoledronic acid injection.
+Cases of osteonecrosis (primarily involving the jaw but also of other anatomical sites including hip, femur and external auditory canal) have been reported predominantly in cancer patients treated with intravenous bisphosphonates including zoledronic acid injection.
 Many of these patients were also receiving chemotherapy and corticosteroids which may be a risk factor for ONJ.
-Caution is advised when zoledronic acid injection is administered with anti angiogenic drugs as an increased incidence of ONJ has been observed with concomitant use of these drugs.
+Caution is advised when zoledronic acid injection is administered with anti-angiogenic drugs as an increased incidence of ONJ has been observed with concomitant use of these drugs.
 Data suggests a greater frequency of reports of ONJ in certain cancers, such as advanced breast cancer and multiple myeloma.
 The majority of the reported cases are in cancer patients following invasive dental procedures, such as tooth extraction.
-It is therefore prudent to avoid invasive dental procedures as recovery may be prolonged [see Warnings and Precautions (5.4)] Acute Phase Reaction Within three days after zoledronic acid injection administration, an acute phase reaction has been reported, with symptoms including pyrexia, fatigue, bone pain and/or arthralgias, myalgias, chills, and influenza-like illness and arthritis with subsequent joint swelling; these symptoms usually resolve within three days of onset, but resolution could take up to 7 to 14 days.
-However some of these symptoms have been reported to persist for a longer duration Musculoskeletal Pain and Precautions (5.5)].

-Severe and occasionally incapacitating bone, joint, and/or muscle pain has been reported with bisphosphonate use [see Warnings acid injection [see Warnings and Precautions (5.6)].
-Ocular Adverse Events

-Atypical Subtrochanteric and Diaphyseal Femoral Fractures
+It is therefore prudent to avoid invasive dental procedures as recovery may be prolonged [see Warnings and Precautions (5.4)].

+Acute Phase Reaction Within three days after zoledronic acid injection administration, an acute phase reaction has been reported, with symptoms including pyrexia, fatigue, bone pain and/or arthralgias, myalgias, chills, influenza-like illness and arthritis with subsequent joint swelling; these symptoms usually resolve within three days of onset, but resolution could take up to 7 to 14 days.
+However, some of these symptoms have been reported to persist for a longer duration nally incapacitating bone, joint, and/or muscle pain has been reported with bisphosphonate use [see Warnings and Precautions (5.5)] Atypical Subtrochanteric and Diaphyseal Femoral Fractures